onassar/PHP-Premailer/README.md

 ```

 That's it.
 The library works by generating `bash` code to call the `ruby` script.
-This script then uses the open source `premailer` gem to make the conversions.
+That script then uses the open source `premailer` gem to make the conversions.
 Here is an example of before/after:

 **Before:**